Chat with us, powered by LiveChat

 glenbarrow river ireland

 The mighty Assaranca Waterfall is one of the most awe-inducing waterfalls you can visit in Ireland.
-Located in County Donegal along the Wild Atlantic Way that follows the western coast of the country, Assaranca tumbles down between two hilltops into a huge plunge pool below.
+Located in County Donegal on the Wild Atlantic Way that follows the western coast of the country, Assaranca tumbles down between two hilltops into a huge plunge pool below.

 The hills are lush and green after the rain, which is the best time to visit to see the water quite literally crashing over rocks and hurtling towards the reservoir.
 It’s an incredibly impressive sight to behold, and one of the best examples of the beauty of the Emerald Isle that you’ll find anywhere on the island!
+It’s also just one reason why County Donegal is one of the most beautiful counties in Ireland.

 Tourmakeady Waterfall is another spectacular example of Ireland’s natural beauty, although you’ll find that this beauty is exemplified in a much more understated way than other, more powerful or larger waterfalls in the country.